Personal Injury

 Your Case Value

 How much is your case worth?
 The answer to this question has a ring of Zen to it.
-Your case is worth what you can get, that's how much it's worth.
+Your case is worth what you can get; that's how much it's worth.
 So what can you get?
 The answer depends on a variety of things.

 Understanding the difficulty of proving certain claims, and the chance that the defense may be able to prevail with certain defenses, such as comparative negligence, must be factored into any analysis of how much a case is worth.
-An assessment of damages is a useful first step toward an understanding "what you get."
+An assessment of damages is a useful first step toward understanding "what you get."
+A useful second step is understanding and accepting that no one can tell you exactly what you might get if your case proceeds to a contested hearing.

 Types of Damages